dinistiq

 Types

-Generics support limitted
+Generics support limited

 Generic type safety -